icons8/lunacy-docs/docs/subscriptions.md

 Upgrade your cloud plan directly in Lunacy:

-1. Go to your account page.
+1. On the Home tab, click your account name at the top of the sidebar to go to your account page.
 2. Click the **Upgrade Plan** button at the top right corner.
 3. Choose your preferred billing option.
 4. Enjoy!